-As this is an OCP amendment and a rezoning application, should it proceed to a Public Hearing, a notice would be mailed to tenants and owners of properties within 100m (328 ft) of the subject property.
+As this is a rezoning application, notices were mailed to tenants and owners of properties located within 100 metres (328 feet) of the subject property on August 14, 2018.
+Notice of the Public Hearing was placed in the August 17, 2018 and August 22, 2018 editions of the Victoria News.
 Signs indicating that the property is under consideration for a change in zoning have been placed on the Esquimalt Road, Foster Street, and Grafton Street frontages of the property and would be updated to reflect the date, time and location of the Public Hearing.
-Additionally, notice of the Public Hearing would be placed in two editions of the Victoria News.